Losstie/Image_Classification_by_CNN/ResNet/README.md

 # ResNet
-In this repository, I will implement ResNet by tensorflow and pytorch.
+In this directory, I will implement ResNet according to official Model by TensorFlow.
+And I will explain code details and the paper.

+## Data processing
+In this module, I used it.